 “As the adaptive reuse of an abandoned oil rig the Rig Resort offers a potentially commercially viable solution to an environmental hazard by providing alternative adventure travel opportunities based on a natural setting, simultaneously creating new jobs previously non-existent in the area,” said John Hardy, president and CEO of the John Hardy Group and co-sponsor of the design competition.

+The old rig would be transformed from environmental hazard into something of an environmental savior through the use of wind, wave and solar power, all easily integrated into the existing structure.
 “The big idea is that an icon of non-renewable energy will be powered by totally clean and renewable power,” said Douglas Oliver, Director of Design at Morris Architects.

 Wind turbines would be mounted to existing platforms, saving the cost of building new towers, and wave energy generators would be installed either as fixed units in shallower waters or as buoys in deeper waters: the vertical movement of waves would power turbines and create electricity.
 For heating and cooling, land-based geothermal systems could be modified to work at sea, taking advantage of constant temperatures at lower sea levels.
 Solar panels would also be used.

+Let’s face it, it can get mighty rough out on the ocean, especially during storms, so what happens if you’re the sort of person who gets seasick just looking at the waves?
 The Rig Resort features a core of water that acts as ballast for stability during rough weather.
 And according to Douglas Oliver, “The gulf of Mexico is not as subject to large non-storm swells as the Atlantic or Pacific.
 It really takes a tropical storm or hurricane to kick things up and of course you would evacuate everybody to shore well in advance of such an event.”

 He says the experience of being on the Rig Resort "would not be substantially different than cruise ships where it usually takes a day or so to get your sea legs.”

+The structure of the luxury guest rooms is based on the concept of sea barnacles attached to rocks and ship hulls.
+The prefabricated rooms would be transported to the platform within a standard cargo container, then unfolded and extended, or transformed, at the destination rig.
 Space is at a premium so a sofa used by day expands into a bed at night, sliding into place over the hot tub so you can watch the evening performances taking place in the deep-water pool.
 A viewing "port" can be extended from each room to take in ocean life - and retracted if the weather turns bad.